Unsung Heifers of the Open Space Authority

 A calf at Coyote Valley Open Space Preserve (Kat Hill)

-• Always be aware of your surroundings and keep a respectful distance from cattle.
-If cattle are blocking the trail, approach them slowly, speak normally and allow them to move off the trail.
-If they don’t move away on their own, give them a lot of space when walking around them.
+• Keep a respectful distance from cattle.
+If they’re blocking the trail, approach them slowly, speak at a normal volume and allow them to move off the trail.
+If the cattle don’t move on their own and it’s safe for you to do so, walk around them while giving them plenty of space.

 • Avoid any behavior that may provoke livestock.
-This includes "moo-ing," trying to touch them or attempting to take up-close selfies.
+Including “moo-ing,” touching them or attempting to take close-up selfies.

 • If you see a stray calf, stay away from it.
-The mother will return, and you do not want to get between a mother cow and her calf.
-Often mothers will leave their calf to get water, and moving or interfering may cause the mother to abandon their calf.
+The mother will return and you will find yourself in a dangerous position if you get between a mother cow and her calf.

 • Close any gates you pass through on the trail.